-Named after an episode of the BBC TV series 'Polark', in which actor Aidan Turner is seen striding into the Cornish Sea wearing nothing more than a pair of riding boots, with a copy of Dylan's 'Great White Wonder' under his arm, bootlegs had their origins in the 60s.
+Named after an episode of the BBC TV series 'Polark', in which actor Aidan Turner was seen striding into the Cornish Sea wearing nothing more than a pair of riding boots, with a copy of Dylan's 'Great White Wonder' under his arm, bootlegs had their origins in the 60s.

-More recently, seemingly reputable record labels have re-pressed long-lost albums by artists who made bugger-all out of them at the time and are making even less from the now; they are marketed as the 'real thing', listed on eBay, even on Amazon, with good reproductions of original sleeves, sometimes even with bonus tracks.
+More recently, seemingly reputable record labels have re-pressed long-lost albums by artists who made bugger-all out of them at the time and are making even less from them now; they are marketed as the 'real thing', listed on eBay, even on Amazon, with good reproductions of original sleeves, sometimes even with bonus tracks.

 Trouble is, you see one and can't help yourself (this is beginning to sound like a Weinstein/Trump defence - a little-known Bridge convention in which you throw your cards in the air, shout, "witch-hunt" and start a new game).

 Only joking, in reality, recordings in the 60s were made in secret by audience members with tape recorders strapped to their torsos, and a microphone hidden down each leg, to get the full stereo effect.

 Bootleggers could easily be picked out at gigs as they stood at the front, centre-stage, with their legs as far apart as possible - many recordings were spoiled by the sound of, "two choc ices and a kia-ora, please" as audience members mistook them for ice-cream sellers.